Master of Professional Nursing

 Bachelor’s degree with a GPA of 3.0 or higher is preferred.

-All courses must be completed at an accredited institution and have a grade of C or higher.
+All prerequisite courses must be completed by June 15th of the enrollment year from a regionally accredited institution and have a grade of a C or higher.

 Experience in a healthcare field—be it through a volunteer position or work—is highly regarded.